AICoE/prometheus-scraper/README.md

 ```
 make run_list_metrics
 ```
 This will list all the metrics that are stored on the Prometheus host.
+If it doesn't check your credentials.

 Next, to backup the previous day's metrics data to a long term block storage, run the following command:
 ```